marlago/website/content/news/Goethe.md

 title: New job
 date: 2019-04-01
 blurb: >
-	In April 2019 I started as an Assistant professor at Goethe University in Frankfurt, in the *Institute for Romance Languages and Literatures*.
+	In April 2019 I started as an Assistant professor at Goethe University in Frankfurt.
 ---